Facebook icon5 Best Document Parsers in 2026 (Tested on Financial PDFs)

 5. Gemini-2.5-pro

-Gemini-2.5-pro by Google is arguably the most well-rounded solution for document parsing in 2025.
+After testing all five tools on the same document, Gemini-2.5-pro consistently delivered the most reliable results overall.
 It consistently delivered near-perfect results in our testing, accurately preserving headings, nested tables, footnotes, and complex document structures with minimal errors.
 Compared to other paid tools, Gemini stands out for its balance of accuracy, speed, and cost-effectiveness.

 The best part is accessibility: you can test Gemini for free in Google AI Studio or directly through Gemini before moving into paid API usage.
 For developers, programmatic access is available with clear documentation, though it requires setting up a Google Cloud project and enabling the Gemini API.